-Project Day: As a one-time, short-term group opportunity, HSCI has Project Days.
-Project Days usually involves groups of 7 - 25 for 1½ to 3 hours at the Pet Adoption Center with a volunteer supervisor.
+Project Day: As a one-time, short-term group opportunity, HSCI occasionally has Project Days which usually involve groups of 7 - 25 for 1½ to 3 hours at the Pet Adoption Center with a volunteer supervisor.
 Much of the work at HSCI involves cleaning and groups can be a big help in this area.
 Some of the common tasks involve: folding laundry, washing dishes, sweeping, organizing storage areas, preparing mailers, vacuuming/dusting, cleaning windows, and picking up outside.
 Dress to get dirty.
 The work may not be glamorous but it is essential to have a clean environment for our pets.

 Organize a Fundraiser: Hold a bake sale, car wash or event that would be popular in your department/group and collect donations for HSCI.
 Distribute information about the shelter at your event to help educate the public.
 To help publicize the event and to prevent confusion, please submit an Event Notification Form as a first step in planning the event.

 Organize an Awareness Event: A school or community-wide animal awareness week will help get the message of kindness to animals heard.
 HSCI often has volunteers give presentations on a number of topics.
 We also have information in our lobby area available to use for class projects.